 - Please find readmission information for returning undergraduate and graduate students below.

-- All students, please review the Pre-Admission Disclosure for Academic Programs Leading to Licensure or Credentialing.
+- Before applying, please read Academic Programs Leading to Licensure or Credentialing.

 - No additional admissions criteria are required.